 Another way I like to use plants to support my respiratory system is by hanging dried bundles of eucalyptus in the shower.
 When you take a hot shower, you'll inevitably inhale some of the properties of the plant, and eucalyptus is one of the most recommended plants to help with lung issues.
-(It also gives you the feeling of being at a spa, which is always nice!).

 Increase Oxygen In The Body

 Encouraging more oxygen in the body and movement of oxygen is an important dynamic to staying well amidst wildfire smoke (and after).

 Because we're all pushed indoors during this time, it becomes even more crucial due to this sedentary state we're all existing in.
 Breathing in wildfire smoke (even remnants) combined with not moving much is a terrible combination.

 Exercise - With the advent of YouTube, there is simply no excuse for not being able to exercise in your home.
 With or without equipment.
 I look up "home workouts no equipment" and there are a variety of videos to choose from.
 Even doing 5-10 burpees several times a day will suffice.
 The goal is to increase oxygenation in the body and get that oxygen flowing to all parts of your system.